witkiewiczmikolaj/helbreder/README.md

 [helbreder.online](https://helbreder.online/)

 Create an account by clicking the Sign up button and then click the link provided in an email sent to you to activate an account.
-You can then access your user panel where you can find some basic stats.
+You can then access your user panel where you can find some basic stats and you can generate the CPU usage graph of your server.

 ## Usage